Bucket Elevators: The Choice for Vertical Aggregate Handling

 Depending on the manufacturer, a variety of features may be available to streamline the performance and maintenance of a bucket elevator.
 FEECO bucket elevators come standard with:

-• Removeable top covers
+• Removable top covers

 • Access doors for easy maintenance